 On the last day, you’ll either be transported back to the airport in Siem Reap or you can join our extension trip overland tour of Cambodia!

 Download the itinerary for a day-by-day overview of the program!

-After your volunteering program you can join our optional extension trip for $800, where you'll spend a week touring some of Cambodia's most beautiful natural landscapes and important cultural sites!
+After your volunteering you can join our optional extension trip for $900, where you’ll spend a week touring some of Cambodia’s most beautiful natural landscapes and important cultural sites!
 Your journey starts in Phnom Penh where you'll explore Toul Sleng, the Killing Fields and the Royal Palace.
-Next you'll head to Sen Monorom where you'll be trekking across stunning Cambodian scenery with hill tribe home stays and discovering elephants, waterfalls and much more along the way.
-Finally, you'll head to Kratie for a Mekong river boat trip and a chance to see Irrawaddy dolphins!
+Next you'll head to Sen Monorom where you'll trek across stunning Cambodian scenery and spend the night in a homestay at a local hill tribe village.
+Finally you'll head to Kratie for a Mekong river boat trip and a chance to see Irrawaddy dolphins!

 It’s amazing to see how the playground we built and the English and STEM skills we taught can make such a visible difference in the lives of these kids and their community, but the impact these little legends had on me, with their constant smiles, resourcefulness and eagerness to learn, will change the way I tackle life foreverAndrew Mair - La Trobe University

 Without fail, every day all of our students ran up to us with the biggest smiles, open arms and their books in their hands ready to learn.
 These moments, coupled with the biggest goodbye hugs not only made me so excited to go to school everyday but also made my heart so full.Sarah Young - University of Wollongong